StackGuardian/sg-runner/README.md

 ## 3.0 Setup

+> **IMPROTANT:**
+> To ensure a smooth lifecycle for your instance, it is important to avoid having any IAM Roles attached to it.
+> Having IAM Roles attached can potentially cause connection issues and disrupt the instance's functioning.
+> Therefore, it is recommended to remove or detach any IAM Roles from the instance to prevent any complications during its lifecycle.
+> This precaution will help maintain the stability and uninterrupted operation of the instance.

 Setup is very simple.
 We tried to make it as automated as possible.
 All you have to do is run `main.sh` with wanted  option that you want to execute:
 [Registration](#registration) or [De-registration](#de-registration), and